 Stage II means that the cancer has spread to several lymph nodes.
 Doctors further divide the cancer into subtypes based on specific characteristics.

-Type IIA, which has the lowest spread, has the best prognosis with curative surgery, with a 5-year survival rate of 81.8%.
+Type IIA, which has the lowest spread, has the best outlook with curative surgery, with a 5-year survival rate of 81.8%.
+With neoadjuvant therapies alone, 5-year survival for type II is 46.3%.

 Stage III

-Stage III cancer has spread to nearby regions, or many local lymph nodes.
+Stage III cancer has spread to nearby regions or many local lymph nodes.

 With curative surgery, the survival rate is 54.2%.
 However, with neoadjuvant therapies alone, 5-year survival is 18.3%.